Rubl.com supports two popular Cribbage variations: Six Card Cribbage and Five Card Cribbage.

 All of the cards that were put down during the play are now retrieved and score for combinations of cards held in hand.
 First the non-dealer's hand is exposed, and scored.
 The start card also counts as part of the hand when scoring combinations.

-All valid scores from the following list are counted:
+All valid scores from the following scoring chart are counted:

 15: Any combination of cards adding up to 15 pips scores 2 points.
 For example king, jack, five, five would count 8 points for fifteens (four fifteens as the king and the jack can each be paired with either five) and 2 points for a pair of fives.
 This combination would be marked as fifteen: 8.; pair: 2